dreipol/hydris/README.md

 # hydris

-Generic node solution handle SSR for SPA
+Generic node service to handle SSR for SPA made with any kind of frontend framework.
+It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) under the hood and it requires Chrome to be installed on your client.

 [![Build Status][circleci-image]][circleci-url]